Adent and Khiron Announce Closing of Subscription Receipt Financing

 About Khiron Life Sciences Corp.

-Khiron Life Sciences Corp. is a Canadian integrated medical cannabis company with its core operations in Colombia.
-Khiron combines leading international scientific expertise, agricultural advantages, and branded product market entrance experience to address the unmet medical needs in a market of over 620 million people in Latin America.

-Khiron has received the first licences to be issued in Colombia for high and low tetrahydrocannabinol ("THC") medical cannabis.
-Khiron is now in receipt of all licences required for the cultivation, production, domestic distribution, and international export of both THC and cannabidiol ("CBD") medical cannabis.
-Khiron is well positioned to continue the expansion of its business plan throughout Latin America, and commence cultivation of medicinal grade cannabis on its 7 hectares of approved lands with an additional 13 hectares under option in Colombia.
+Khiron Life Sciences is a Canadian integrated medical cannabis company with its core operations in Colombia.
+Khiron combines leading international scientific expertise, agricultural advantages and branded product market entrance experience to address the unmet medical needs in a market of over 620 million people in Latin America.
+Khiron has received licences in Colombia for high- and low-tetrahydrocannabinol (THC) medical cannabis, and is now in receipt of all licences required for the cultivation, production, domestic distribution, and international export of both THC and cannabidiol (CBD) medical cannabis.

 About Adent Capital Corp.